adnammit/notes/csharp.md

 * **implicit types** just use `var` -- the compiler knows what to do
 * **linq**: Language Integrated Query, a .NET library which allows you to write queries directly into your code
 	- when using linq, consider using `list.FirstOrDefault()` over `list.First()` as the former will not throw an exception if there is no element
+* **StringBuilder**: once instantiated, strings are immutable. string concatenation creates new strings. if you're doing a bunch of concatenation, use StringBuilder

 ### LOCKING
 * the `lock` statement is an integrated shorthand for restricting access to a block of code to only one thread at a time